Thomas C. Acton: Biography

 A strong supporter of President Abraham Lincoln and abolitionist movement, Acton was also one of the most important political activists in the city during the post-Civil War era.
 He was an honorary member of the Union League Club since 1864 (and Chairman in 1883) and later helped establish the Republican Party in Tammany Hall-dominated New York with the help of Marshall B. Blake and Fred A. Conkling, brother of U.S. Congressman Roscoe Conkling.

 On January 3, 1882, Acton became Assistant Treasurer of the United States, having been nominated by his old friend, President Chester A. Arthur.
-He soon put himself in an awkward position by deciding to personally sign every gold certificate issued by the Department.
-This required manually signing over 100,000 notes valued at between $20 to $10,000 each.
+He soon put himself in an awkward position by deciding to personally sign every gold certificate issued by the department.
+This required manually signing over 100,000 notes valued at between $20 and $10,000 each.
 He signed about three certificates per minute for weeks on end.

 In 1887, he was nominated to run as the Republican candidate for the Mayor of New York City but refused to accept due to his own business dealings at the time.
 He would again decline to run at the next election as well.
 He did, however, remain an opponent to Tammany Hall and its policies.
 Among his personal friends were Horace Greeley and George W. Jones, editors of the New York Times and New York Tribune, respectively.

 In 1896, he moved to his summer home in Saybrook, Connecticut.
 In failing health for some time, Acton died at 6:30 pm, at his home, from "a complication of diseases" on May 1, 1898.
 At the time of his death, he was still a director of the Bank of New Amsterdam.
 His death was attended by his wife, son and three daughters.